rocketbase-io/pdfmaker/README.md

 ```

 **Note:** Fallbacks are not supported.

-**Note:** When the download of an SVG fails, the service will break with 400.
+**Note:** When the download of an SVG fails, the service will fallback to 1x1 purple png

 ## Page numbers
 To add a page number on at the footer of each page, you can use this property.
 This property accepts an element for pdfmake.